microsoft/ebpf-for-windows/docs/Long term goals.md

 users have an expectation that eBPF programs written for Linux should be portable to Windows.
-While binary compatibility of the compiled eBPF programs is likely not possible, it should be relatively straightforward to port programs from Linux to Windows eBPF.
+While binary compatibility of the compiled eBPF programs is likely not possible, it should be relatively straightforward to port programs from Linux to Windows.
 The main obstacle to this is around helper APIs and the type definitions that are subject to incompatible license agreements.

 The project aims to provide interface compatible APIs for loading and managing